 Awards include: Computerworld/Smithsonian Laureate Award for the visionary use of information technology, Gordon Bell prizes for price/performance, IDC HPC Innovation Excellence Award for breakthrough research on hepatitis C, and Red Hat Innovation Award for best storage implementation.

 CAC receives funding from the Cornell University Office of the Vice Provost for Research and Weill Cornell Medical College in New York City, with additional funding from the NSF and leading public agencies, foundations, and corporations.

-Corporate Program participants include Boeing, Corning, DataDirect Networks, Eucalyptus, Globus Online, Intel, Johns Hopkins, MathWorks, NVIDIA, and SQLStream.
-Seventy-five organizations have participated in the Program since its inception.
+Cornell CAC Partner Program participants include Boeing, Corning, DataDirect Networks, Dell, Eucalyptus, Globus Online, Intel, Johns Hopkins, and MathWorks.
+Seventy-seven organizations have participated in the Program since its inception.

 Cornell faculty who use CAC resources currently have over $100 million in sponsored program research awards from the NSF, NIH, DOD, DOE, NASA, USDA, and other public and private funding agencies.

 Learn more about CAC computing and consulting services at services available.